StackVista/stackstate-docs/configure/health/debug-health-sync.md

 | **SubStreamCheckStateOutsideSnapshot** | Raised when the health synchronization receives external check states without previously opening a snapshot. |
 | **SubStreamStopWithoutStart** | Raised when the health synchronization receives a stop snapshot message without having started a snapshot at all. |
 | **SubStreamMissingStop** | Raised when the health synchronization does not receive a stop snapshot after time out period of two times the `repeat_interval_s` established in the start snapshot message.
 In this case an automatic stop snapshot will be applied. |

-{% hint style="info" %}
-All the previously described errors will be closed once the issue is remediated, e.g. a `SubStreamStopWithoutStart` will be closed once the health synchronization observes a new stop snapshot message that properly closes a previously start snapshot.
-{% endhint %}

 ## See also